How to stop Binge Eating with these 9 helpful steps

 Go back to the time when you started binge eating.
 What was happening for you around then?

-9. Talk to a specialist
+9. Talk to an Eating Disorder specialist

 Binge Eating Disorder is characterised as an eating disorder in the DSM 5 (Diagnostical and Statistical Manual of mental disorders)

-There are many different treatment options, from cognitive behavioural therapy (CBT) to interpersonal psychotherapy.
 See here, which would be best for you.

 There are many therapists who specialise in eating disorders so take your time to pick the best fit for you.